slatedocs/slate/source/includes/reference/_terms.md

 ### Response
-Terms and conditions in HTML format.
+Terms and conditions in HTML format